DoofDilla/dillapoe2stat/README.md

 # DillaPoE2Stat Tracker

 > A hotkey-driven Path of Exile 2 map-tracking assistant that snapshots your inventory, values your loot through poe.ninja, and keeps rich session analytics with desktop notifications.
+> Optional OBS overlay mode streams your loot breakdown and session dashboard straight into Browser Sources for easy broadcasting.

 ## Recent Enhancements